 Working from its base in Barchon, La Lorraine accepted the challenge.
 “We’ve been trying different sourdough recipes working with German and Austrian experts.
 They helped us develop 100% sourdough mixes to accord with the tastes of our customers, who are not so keen on the inherent acidity of German sourdough."
 "The industrial process was a challenge of a different order,” Prégardien argues.

 “Keep in mind that sourdough is very sensitive to temperature fluctuation, which means we need to constantly control the temperature throughout the mix, which is challenging in industrial-scale vessels up to three meters in diameter.
 You also have to firmly control the homogeneity and viscosity of the mix.”

 Workable solution with Idromix

-The process has been developed in collaboration with Spiromatic at their test facility in Nazareth.
+The process has been developed in collaboration with Spiromatic at their technology center in Nazareth.
 “This allowed us to test mixing, fermentation and baking processes using different system parameters,” says Prégardien.

 A significant innovation is the use of Spiromatic’s Idromix technology in the mixing process.
 Idromix is a sophisticated pre-mixer which instantaneously mixes flour particles with water using a spray technique.

 “Its parameters need to be tuned very precisely,” adds Prégardien, “but once we achieved that, we could produce a workable and homogeneous pre-dough at a constant pace and just in time, perfect for the sourdough fermentation process that follows.”